Sermons That Live; Preaching Through Stories

 Marchiene Rienstra is minister of worship at Hope Reformed Church in Holland, Michigan.

-Reformed Worship 10 © December 1988 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 10 © December 1988, Calvin Institute of Christian Worship.
 Used by permission.